Python-Test-Engineer/PyTest-Cookbook/docs/learn.md

 ## 3. PyTest with Eric

-This is perhaps one of the best resources for PyTest, [PyTestWithEric](https://pytest-with-eric.com/), I am creating videos of them and incorporating the GitHub code to provide a second content delivery medium, explaing salient points.
+This is perhaps one of the best resources for PyTest, [PyTestWithEric](https://pytest-with-eric.com/), I am creating videos of them and incorporating the GitHub code to provide a second content delivery medium, explaining salient points.

 This is both for my own technical development and a way of creating a greater audience for this body of work.